-This bill would end Maine’s outdated ban on advanced practice clinicians (APCs) providing abortion care in Maine.
+This bill would end Maine’s outdated ban on nurse practitioners and other advanced practice clinicians (APCs) providing abortion care in Maine.
 It would greatly expand access to needed reproductive health care.

 Currently, APCs provide a wide range of health services of equal or greater complexity than abortion, including miscarriage management – which is identical to the procedure used for an early in-office abortion.

 Numerous health organizations, including the World Health Organization, American College of Obstetricians and Gynecologists and the American Public Health Association support allowing APCs to perform abortions in early pregnancy.